 Was this a life well spent?
 He must have wondered.
 Towards the end, he must have felt that death would be better than another day listening to the crying babies and hoping.
 Hope gets thin after twenty years.
 It is all about gone after fifty.

 Then one day he head a baby.
 And he knew.
 His patience and prayer had made his spirit ready to recognize God’s cry when it came.
 Of all the leaders of Israel, holy Simeon was one of the few that knew.
 Young Simeon had heard prophecy and imagined greatness.
 Old Simeon had become fit to hold Jesus Christ.
 Was it worth it?
 Getting old for Simeon made him fit to see and touch Jesus Christ.
 It was worth it.
 Here what he said:

-Lord, now lettest thou thy servant depart in peace, according to thy word: For mine eyes have seen thy salvation, 31Which thou hast prepared before the face of all people; 32A light to lighten the Gentiles, and the glory of thy people Israel.
+Lord, now lettest thou thy servant depart in peace, according to thy word: For mine eyes have seen thy salvation, Which thou hast prepared before the face of all people; A light to lighten the Gentiles, and the glory of thy people Israel.

 If like Simeon we wait on God, then we shall see Him.
 Most of us are impatient or refuse to grow old in our waiting.
 We rush about like a young person hoping that our rushing will disguise our creaky joints.
 What is our reward?
 As Simeon shows us, it is to hold Wisdom in our arms and behold salvation with our eyes.
 And then?
 And then we die and see God’s face forever.
-We have become souls fit for Paradise.Thank God for you, holy Simeon, blessed old man.
-May I become like you and may I too see at the very end of my days the glory of your people Israel.
+We have become souls fit for Paradise.